apache/sirona/src/site/markdown/instrumentation.md

         }
     }

-Note: in some (old) CDI implementation you'll need to activate the monitoring interceptor: `org.apache.sirona.cdi.CommonsMonitoringInterceptor`.
+Note: in some (old) CDI implementation you'll need to activate the monitoring interceptor: `org.apache.sirona.cdi.SironaInterceptor`.

 You can configure it (without adding the `@Monitored` annotation) using `org.apache.sirona.cdi.performance` key.
 The value is a list of predicate (`regex:<regex>`, `prefix:<prefix>`, `suffix:<suffix>`).